jpodwys/cache-service-cache-module/README.md

 ## defaultExpiration

 The expiration to include when executing cache set commands.
-Can be overridden via `.set()`'s optional expiraiton param.
+Can be overridden via `.set()`'s optional `expiraiton` param.

 * type: int
 * default: 900
 * measure: seconds

+## backgroundRefreshEnabled

+Whether the background refresh feature is enabled.
+For a more thorough explanation on `background refresh`, see the [Using Background Refresh](#using-background-refresh) section.

+* type: boolean
+* default: false

+## backgroundRefreshInterval

+How frequently should all background refresh-enabled keys be scanned to determine whether they should be refreshed.

+* type: int
+* default: 60000
+* measure: milliseconds

+## backgroundRefreshMinTtl

+The maximum ttl a scanned background refresh-enabled key can have without triggering a refresh.
+This number should always be greater than `backgroundRefreshInterval`.

+* type: int
+* default: 70000
+* measure: milliseconds

+## backgroundRefreshIntervalCheck

+Whether to throw an exception if `backgroundRefreshInterval` is greater than `backgroundRefreshMinTtl`.
+Setting this property to false is highly discouraged.

+* type: boolean
+* default: true

 ## verbose